Amenorrhea in Teens

 What are amenorrhea in teens care options?

-Treatment for amenorrhea in teens will vary depending on the cause with specific treatments including hormone treatments, oral contraceptives, changes in diet, and addressing physical abnormalities found.
+Treatment for amenorrhea in teens will vary depending on the cause.
+If there are anatomic abnormalities, most of these can be addressed with relatively simple surgeries to alleviate blockage.
+If the reproductive organs are normal, specific treatments include hormone treatments, oral contraceptives, and changes in diet and evaluation for a hormone-secreting tumor.

 From the Newsdesk